Hi, I’m John Woolsey.

-I'm John Woolsey, an Electrical Engineer, Software Developer, Educator, and native Texan.
+I’m an Electrical Engineer, Software Developer, and Educator.

 I became fascinated with all kinds of electronics and software at an early age.
 I spent a lot of time tinkering with things to see how they work and even built my own robots with scrap parts and controller boards.